top of page

 This Tailgate Talk is part of the NLTAPA collection.

-If you must load things into or out of your vehicle, be sure your load does not obstruct your vision.
-It is better to make several trips with smaller loads than to overload yourself to the point you cannot see other vehicles.
-It will also help prevent tripping and falling over objects in your path.
+When loading or unloading your vehicle, ensure your load does not block your vision.
+It’s safer to make multiple trips with smaller loads than to overload yourself.
+This also helps prevent trips, slips, or falls over objects in your path.

 bottom of page